alexerupakat/CV-Object-Detection/README.md

-# Object-Detection
+# CV-Object-Detection
-Object detection using YOLO model
+Object detection using YOLOv3